 How often should I have my eyesight tested?

-Once every two years unless advised otherwise by an optometrist.
+We recommend once every two years, unless advised otherwise by your Optometrist.

 How often should I have my child’s eyes tested?

-Most children have great eyesight but it’s advisable to have your children’s eye examined once a year.
-This is free for children under 16 or under 18 and still in full time education.
+Most children have great eyesight, but it’s advisable to have your childrens' eyes examined once a year.
+An eye exam is free for children under 16 and those under 18 and still in full time education.

 Am I eligible for free sight tests?

 You'll be eligible for a free NHS sight test if you’re:

 • Under 16

 • 16 to 18 and in full time education